ARA General Belgrano: Early career

-17 de Octubre was one of the main naval units that joined the 1955 coup in which Perón was overthrown, and was renamed General Belgrano after Manuel Belgrano, a lawyer who had founded the Escuela de Náutica (School of Navigation) in 1799 and with the rank of general fought for Argentine independence from 1811 to 1819.
-General Belgrano accidentally rammed her sister ship Nueve de Julio on exercises in 1956, which resulted in damage to both.
+17 de Octubre was one of the main naval units that joined the 1955 coup which overthrew Perón, and was afterwards renamed General Belgrano after Manuel Belgrano, a lawyer who had founded the Escuela de Náutica (School of Navigation) in 1799 and with the rank of general fought for Argentine independence from 1811 to 1819.
+General Belgrano accidentally rammed her sister ship Nueve de Julio on exercises in 1956, causing damage to both.
 General Belgrano was outfitted with the Sea Cat anti-aircraft missile system between 1967 and 1968.

 Sinking

-On 12 April 1982, following the 1982 invasion of the Falkland Islands, Britain declared a 200 nmi Maritime Exclusion Zone (MEZ) around the Falkland Islands within which any Argentine warship or naval auxiliary entering the MEZ might be attacked by British nuclear-powered submarines (SSN).
+On 12 April 1982, following the 1982 invasion of the Falkland Islands, the United Kingdom declared a 200 nmi Maritime Exclusion Zone (MEZ) around the Falkland Islands within which any Argentine warship or naval auxiliary entering the MEZ might be attacked by British forces.
 On 23 April, the British Government clarified in a message that was passed via the Swiss Embassy in Buenos Aires to the Argentine government that any Argentine ship or aircraft that was considered to pose a threat to British forces would be attacked.

 On 30 April this was upgraded to the total exclusion zone, within which any sea vessel or aircraft from any country entering the zone might be fired upon without further warning.
 The zone was stated to be "...without prejudice to the right of the United Kingdom to take whatever additional measures may be needed in exercise of its right of self-defence, under Article 51 of the United Nations Charter."
 The concept of a total exclusion zone was a novelty in maritime law; the Law of the Sea Convention had no provision for such an instrument.
-Its purpose seems to have been to increase the amount of time available to ascertain whether any vessel in the zone was hostile or not.
+Its purpose seems to have been to increase the time available to ascertain whether any vessel in the zone was hostile or not.
 Regardless of the uncertainty of the zone's legal status, it was widely respected by the shipping of neutral nations.